osulp/Libnav/README.md

 ### Installiation
 1. Clone repo into directory of choice. suggested /var/www/
-	1. Give 775 permission to files to dicrectary.
+	1. Give 775 permission to all files in cloned dicrectary.
 2. CD into cloned directory
 3. run npm install in directory containing the packaged.js
 4. Set up database